angrybacon/doomsday-wiki/markdown/chapters/02-ddft/04-echo.md

 There are only 5 cards in a pile, and Echo makes you draw 7.
 This means you'll need 2 more cards.
 Echo does not count, as flashback will exile it.
 One of those can be Doomsday itself, which will be in your graveyard.
-In the simplest scenario, the 7th card is Lion's Eye Diamon, which you will crack to both generate mana for the flashback cost on Echo, and also to deposit it into your graveyard.
+In the simplest scenario, the 7th card is Lion's Eye Diamond, which you will crack to both generate mana for the flashback cost on Echo, and also to deposit it into your graveyard.